openhab/openhab-addons/bundles/org.openhab.binding.insteon/README.md

 ```

 This will give you a contact, the battery level, and the light level.
-Note that battery and light level are only updated when either there is motion, light level above/below threshold, tamper switch activated, or the sensor battery runs low.

 The motion sensor II includes three additional channels:

 **Items**